christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The "Roman Republic" and the bulk of the "Roman Empire" prior to Vespasian are literary phantoms.
 The events, consuls, and wars of the 1st centuries BCE and CE are not history but theological and political allegory back-projected onto the Italian peninsula.

+The core of what tourists see today—the Colosseum, the Forum, the triumphal arches—was a Flavian dynasty project, built primarily between 70 and 100 CE.

 Not a single manuscript of any Roman historian exists from before 70 CE.
 The earliest manuscript copies we possess are medieval, often from around 800–1100 CE.
 All Roman historical works - Livy, Tacitus, Suetonius - survive only in medieval copies, often centuries after the authors lived and filtered through centuries of monastic scribes whose patron was the Roman Church, the direct successor of the Flavian political project.

 The monumental ruins in Italy today are Flavian-era constructions (70–200 CE) built by the dynasty to create imperial legitimacy.
 The Chersonesus Colosseum in Crimea (https://en.wikipedia.org/wiki/Chersonesus#Remains) is the prototype for the Roman Colosseum.